MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/implementing-address-book-provider-logon-and-logoff.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19767421"
 ---
-# <a name="implementing-address-book-provider-logon-and-logoff"></a>Faça logoff e Logon de provedor de catálogo de endereços implementing
+# <a name="implementing-address-book-provider-logon-and-logoff"></a>Implementar o logon e logoff do provedor do catálogo de endereços

 **Aplica-se a**: Outlook